 Call: 2022

-Prior to joining Chambers, Samuel worked as a risk and conflicts analyst at a “Magic Circle” law firm, providing advice on regulatory compliance and the sanctions regime.
+Prior to coming to the Bar, Samuel worked as a risk and conflicts analyst at a “Magic Circle” law firm, providing advice on regulatory compliance and the sanctions regime.
+He also had a previous career, working for philanthropists and commercial galleries in the arts sector.

 Planning

-Sam undertook a secondment in the planning department at Hackney Borough Council.
+In September 2024 Samuel undertook a secondment in the planning department at Hackney Borough Council.
 He principally assisted the department in drafting and negotiating s.106 agreements in both domestic and commercial planning applications.
 He also drafted an opinion on the process and procedure for conversion of land to common land, pursuant to the Commons Act 2006 and the Commons Registration Act 1965.

 • Drafting a research note for William Upton KC considering whether or not arbitration applied to a dispute over the requisitions of a notice issued under Part VII of the London Building Acts (Amendment) Act 1939 and if so, what rules applied.